-Is ransomware just another cry wolf, or something Norwegian organizations should take seriously?
+Is ransomware just another cry wolf, or something organizations should take seriously?
 Basefarm considers ransomware to be the number one IT threat today.
 The company’s best advice is to protect yourself before the threat affects you.

 No empty threat